Developer Guide

 Use the local chart path instead:

-kedge dev create --chart-path deploy/charts/kedge-hub
+kedge dev init --chart-path deploy/charts/kedge-hub

 Agent can’t connect to hub